 I am enthusiastic, impulsive, and welcoming

-I've done a little kayaking this summer, tho not nearly enough.
+I enjoy canoeing and kayaking, tho I don't get out often enough.
 It feels great to get out on the water, especially on a warm day.
 But whatever the weather, it feels like entering another, more natural world, just paddling along on top of the water and looking at the world.
 When I'm on the water I know that all is not lost.

 I love seafood, good steaks, fresh veggies, Chinese, Mexican, Italian, and most anything different from the regular hamburger routine (tho I do enjoy the occasional burger, too).
 Well made beer and good wine are an important complement to daily life.